MADRID - LA CASA DEL ABUELO

 Banderillas de langostino con mojo (skewers of langoustines with mayonnaise)

 There is a good small wine list, although the star is their own Vino Tinto Dulce El Abuelo (DO Toro Crianza).
 Which is a sweet red wine they have made for over 100 years in their own Toro Vineyard.
 (It has a violet purple trim.
-Intense aromas with hints of ripe fruit, blackberry and bramble cermeños.
-Both elegant and fresh).
+Intense aromas with hints of ripe fruit, blackberry and bramble cermeños).

-Cerveza (bottled beer) caña (draft beer) sangria and tinto de verano (half red wine / lemonade) also available.
+Cerveza (bottled beer) caña (draft beer) sangria and tinto de verano (half red wine / lemonade).

 There are two other bars in the same chain which although bigger and with a more varied menu don’t quite have the charm of this small original.

-Can get very busy as it is on the tourist trail, so not particularly cheap, but there are always plenty of locals here.
+La Casa del Abuelo is a place we cannot wait to return to in Madrid.
+It can get very busy as it is on the tourist trail, so not particularly cheap, but there are always plenty of locals here as well.

 LA CASA DEL ABUELO